-For example, if the goal is to estimate confidence of a percentage of class $C_i$ in $V$: perform bootstrapping on the raw new (classified or annotated) data some large number of times (e.g. 10000), by sampling from the test set confusion matrix for each case in $V$, and calculating the statistic (percentage) in each replicate; then, calculate e.g. 95\% confidence intervals as $1.96\cdot\sigma$.
-The intuition is: if the outputs of the (human or machine) annotator match with the designated ground truth 100\%, then there will be no variance in the sampling either, and the confidence intervals will be $\pm0$.
-The more confusion in the confusion matrix, the more variance in the replicates, leading to higher error estimate or wider confidence intervals.
-See the first case study in the Results section for a practical demonstration.
-This is the simplest approach, and potentially better and more robust procedures may be considered where possible.
+For example, if the goal is to estimate the confidence of a percentage of class $C_i$ in $V$, then the process is to perform bootstrapping on the raw new (classified or annotated) data some large number of times (e.g. 10000), by sampling from the test set confusion matrix for each case in $V$, and calculating the statistic (percentage) in each replicate.
+Finally, calculate 95\% confidence intervals via e.g. normal approximation ($1.96\cdot\sigma$).
+The intuition is: if the outputs of the (human or machine) annotator match with the designated ground truth 100\%, then there will be no variance in the sampling either, and intervals will be $\pm0$.
+The more confusion in the confusion matrix, the more variance in the replicates, leading to higher error estimates or wider confidence intervals.
+This is the simplest approach, and potentially better and more robust procedures may be considered.